maiadegraaf/ft_transcendence/README.md

 - **Docker**: A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 - **Socket.io**: A JavaScript library for realtime web applications.
 It enables realtime, bi-directional communication between web clients and servers.
 - **Pinia**: A Vue Store (inspired by Vuex) that automatically tracks dependencies and allows you to define stores without the boilerplate.
-- **TypeORM**: An ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript.
+- **TypeORM**: An ORM that can run in NodeJS and can be used with TypeScript or JavaScript.
 - **TypeScript**: A programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
-- **HTML5**: A markup language used for structuring and presenting content on the World Wide Web.
+- **HTML**: A markup language used for structuring and presenting content on the World Wide Web.
 - **TailwindCSS**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **bcrypt**: A password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher.
 - **axios**: A promise-based HTTP client for the browser and Node.js.